Konrad II - Who would have thought

 Finding a more controversial German ruler in the Middle Ages will be difficult.
 His enemies called him a debauched, spoiled brat who would rape and even murder his enemies.
 He himself had been subject to assassination plots ever since he was a mere 7 years old.

-When he tries to establish a new territorial power base around the silver mines in Goslar he is forced into a bloody and remorseless war against the Saxons.
+When he tries to establish a new territorial power base he is forced into a bloody and remorseless war against the Saxons.

-Meanwhile the papacy in Rome is on the rise.
-Pope Gregory VII believes the emperor is no different to any other king obliged to kneel and wash the pope’s feet.
+Meanwhile Pope Gregory VII believes the emperor is no different to any other king obliged to kneel and wash the pope’s feet.

 A terrible miscalculation leaves Henry IV kneeling in the snow before Pope Gregory VII.
 The ensuing 50 years of war change the face of Europe